Severance Pay and Labor Settlement in Colombia: How They Are Calculated and How to Claim Them

 | APPROXIMATE TOTAL | ~$14,965,833 |

 Almost $15 million.
-Not counting severance interest that the employer should have paid him each January before (and possibly didn't).
-These numbers are approximate — the employer must give you a detailed settlement slip with each item and exact days.
+This does not include the severance interest that the employer should have paid him each previous January (and possibly did not).
+These numbers are approximate — the employer must provide you with a detailed settlement slip with each item and the exact number of days.

-If your monthly salary is equal to or greater than 13 minimum wages (≈ $18.5 million in 2026), you can agree to an integral salary.
-This means that all social benefits (bonus, severance, interest) are already included in that salary.
-However, integral salary does not include vacation or severance indemnity — those remain mandatory.
+If your monthly salary is equal to or greater than 13 minimum wages (≈ $18.5 million in 2026), you can agree to a comprehensive salary.
+This means that all social benefits (bonus, severance, interest) are already included within that salary.
+However, the comprehensive salary does not include vacation or severance pay — those remain mandatory.

-Integral salary must be expressly agreed in the contract and the employee must agree.
-It's not something the employer can impose unilaterally.
+The comprehensive salary must be expressly agreed upon in the contract and the employee must agree to it.
+It is not something the employer can impose unilaterally.

-This is fundamental and creates many misunderstandings.
-A service contract is NOT an employment contract.
-It doesn't generate legal bonus, doesn't generate severance, no transportation allowance, no health or pension contributions from the contractor (you must assume them as self-employed).
-You only have the right to collect what's agreed in the service contract.
+This is fundamental and causes many misunderstandings.
+A service provision contract is NOT an employment contract.
+It does not generate a legal bonus, it does not generate severance, there is no transportation allowance, and there are no health or pension contributions by the contractor (you must assume them as an independent).
+You only have the right to collect what is agreed upon in the service contract.

-Now: if they call you a 'contractor' but in reality treat you like an employee — with fixed hours, direct supervision, exclusivity and continuity — the law calls that a 'reality contract' and you can sue to have labor rights recognized.
+However: if they call you a 'contractor' but in reality they treat you like an employee — with fixed hours, direct supervision, exclusivity, and continuity — the law calls that a 'reality contract' and you can sue to have your labor rights recognized.
 Watch out for that.

-What to do if the employer doesn't pay your settlement?
+What to do if the employer does not pay your settlement?

-You have several options, from least to most conflict.
-First: send a formal collection letter (right of petition or written communication) with the specific items you're claiming and the calculations.
+You have several paths, from least to most conflict.
+First: send a formal collection letter (right of petition or written communication) with the specific items you are claiming and the calculations.
 Give them 10 business days to respond.
 Many employers pay at this step to avoid problems.

-If they don't respond or deny payment: you can go to the Business Service Center of the nearest Ministry of Labor to attempt administrative conciliation — it's free and relatively quick.
-If that doesn't work, the next option is a labor lawsuit before the labor judge.
-For small amounts (less than 20 minimum wages), the process is verbal and you don't need a lawyer.
+If they do not respond or deny payment: you can go to the nearest Ministry of Labor Business Service Center to attempt an administrative conciliation — it is free and relatively fast.
+If that doesn't work either, the next option is a labor lawsuit before a labor judge.
+For small amounts (less than 20 minimum wages), the process is verbal and you do not need a lawyer.

 The labor statute of limitations in Colombia is 3 years.
 After that time, you lose the right to claim.
 Don't wait.